 Kickstart Configurator allows you to create or modify a kickstart file using a graphical user interface, so that you do not have to remember the correct syntax of the file.

-Choose the language to use during the installation and as the default language after installation from the Default Language menu.
+Choose the language to use during the installation and as the default language to be used after installation from the

-From the Time Zone menu, choose the time zone to use for the system.
-To configure the system to use UTC, select Use UTC clock.
+menu, choose the time zone to use for the system.
+To configure the system to use UTC, select

-Choosing Reboot system after installation will reboot your system automatically after the installation is finished.
+Choosing Reboot system after installation reboots your system automatically after the installation is finished.

 Kickstart installations are performed in graphical mode by default.
 To override this default and use text mode instead, select the Perform installation in text mode option.

 You can perform a kickstart installation in interactive mode.
 This means that the installation program uses all the options pre-configured in the kickstart file, but it allows you to preview the options in each screen before continuing to the next screen.
 To continue to the next screen, click the Perform installation in interactive mode option.

 button after you have approved the settings or change them before continuing the installation.
 To select this type of installation, select the